Ray Hadley: Personal life

 Hadley has two children with his former wife, Anne Marie.
-Hadley married Suzanne in 1994.
+Hadley married Suzanne Kielty in 1994 and they had two daughters together.
 They separated in late 2010 but reconciled a few months later.
-However they separated again in 2014, and Suzanne began dating Matt Parish, the Canberra Raiders assistant coach and assistant coach of the New South Wales 2014 State of Origin team.
+They separated again in 2014.
+In May 2014 it was revealed that Hadley had unsuccessfully attempted to have Matt Parish, assistant coach of the New South Wales 2014 State of Origin team, fired from his role after Suzanne and Parish began their relationship.